-Since the introduction of kerbside recycling, the tonnages diverted each year steadily increased in the Tasman and Nelson districts until 2010, as shown in Figure C-4.
+Since the introduction of kerbside recycling, the tonnages diverted each year steadily increased in the Tasman and Nelson districts until 2010 (Figure C-4).
 Since that date collection totals have dropped, particularly in Tasman District.
 Totals have been largely driven by reduced glass tonnages, although these have recovered recently.